jebutton/music-taste-judger/README.md

 - 0.004.0 Changed the constructor for the MusicalArtist class to work with Newtonsoft.Json.
 - 0.005.0 Did code cleanup, added comments, moved around some methods.
 - 0.005.0 Added ability to load well formatted sample data on commmand, instead of the (currently) incomplete JSON data.
+- 0.006.0 Split types into their own files, changed constructor for ArtistDictionary type, and created nunit sub project called music-taste-judger-tests.